ChrisW09/citi_bike_user_prediction/README.md

 As the dataset has 1.2 Million records, we will implementing our model in **Google Colab**.

 For building and training the model we will be using **Ensemble Learning**.
-For initial analysis, we will be applying pipeling to the ensemble learning techniques, namely - **Random Forest Classifier, Bagging Classifier, AdaBoost Classifier and Gradient Boosting Classifier.**
+For initial analysis, we have applied **pipeling** to the ensemble learning algorithms, namely - **Random Forest Classifier, Bagging Classifier, AdaBoost Classifier and Gradient Boosting Classifier.**

-Out of the 4 classifiers, **Random Forest Classifier** had the highest accuracy score of 86.35% followed by **Bagging Classifier** with an accuracy of 84.60%.
+Out of the 4 classifiers, **Random Forest Classifier** and **Bagging Classifier** had the highest accuracy score compared to the rest of the algorithms.

-As per the highest accuracy standpoint, we have chosen **Random Forest Classifier** as our base model and have applied GridSearchCV to tune the hyperparameters.

 Alternatively, we have implemented an **Artificial Neural Network** using **Pytorch** to our dataset.
-We have trained the neural network for 100 epochs using 4 hidden layers in a Sequential Manner with a learning rate of 0.01 and with a accuracy score of 92%.
+We have trained the neural network for 100 epochs using 4 hidden layers in a Sequential Manner with a learning rate of 0.01.

+After training the neural network, we have saved the model into a file named [Bikeshare.pt]().
+Users can load the model onto their Jupyter Notebook and predict new data.

 #### 5. Evaluation

-As per the model we will be using accuracy_score as a metric to evalaute the performance of the model.
+Since we have implemented a classification model, we have evaluated our model using **accuracy_score** from sklearn as a primary metric.
+Once the model was fit, we have evaluated our model's features to the unseen test labels.

+Considering the ensemble learning algorithm group, we wanted to discover which algorithm performs well in basic conditions without any parameter tuning and found out that **Random Forest Classifier** had the highest accuracy score of 86.35% followed by **Bagging Classifier** with an accuracy of 84.60%.

+We also wanted to check how a **deep learning** model performs againest this dataset.
+Therefore, we implemented an **Artificial Neural Network** using **Pytorch**.
+The model gave an accuracy of 92%.

 #### 6. Conclusion
 To build a model which is acuurate to accomodate above mentioned hypothesis.